thoughtspot/thoughtspot.github.io/_release/fixed.md

 - Users were unable to restore a database backup without first renaming the backup.
 Renaming is no longer required.
 - Creating a formula on `cumulative_sum` function mistakenly caused an error to appear.
 This action no longer causes an error.
 - Some installations saw worksheet performance degrade for worksheets with a large number of columns.
 Users can now set a configuration option to avoid these problems.
-- Previously setting both the browser and the ThoughtSpot profile value failed to display numbers and date formats in the proper locale.
+- Previously setting both the browser and the ThoughSpot profile value failed to display numbers and date formats in the proper locale.
 This problem was corrected.
 Setting the ThoughtSpot profile to the proper locale results in the appropriate display of date and number formats.
 It also causes translated strings to appear in the interface where they exist.
 - Active directory (AD) synchronization was not working.
 Moreover, if AD security group had no members in it, then the synchronization did not recognize the group at all.
 These problems were corrected, empty groups are recognized and users moved between groups now are properly synchronized by ThoughtSpot.
 - A problem was resolved where the round function returned a negative zero when it should have returned a 0 (zero).
 - Visualizations that relied on chasm trap worksheet were not immediately updated when a formula was changed.
 The workaround was to manually update the visualization.
 This was corrected.
 The system now updates the visualization automatically when an underlying formula is changed.